-The buy side naturally refers to those institutional investors.
-They are the investors who buy the securities.
+- Buy Side refers to institutional investors, or in simple terms, the investors who buy the securities.

 While we describe the various functions of the investment bank here, we can briefly outline its capital raising and secondary markets roles:

-Investment banks work with companies to help them raise debt and equity capital.
-Those bonds and stocks are sold directly to institutional investors and are arranged through the investment bank’s equity capital markets (ECM) and teams, who, along with the investment bank’s sales force, market via roadshows (see examples of roadshows) and distribute the securities to institutional clients.
+- Primary capital markets: Investment banks work with companies to help them raise debt and equity capital.
+Those bonds and stocks are sold directly to institutional investors and are arranged through the investment bank’s equity capital markets (ECM) and examples of roadshows) and distribute the securities to institutional clients. teams, who, along with the investment bank’s sales force, market via roadshows (see

 The investment bank has several key functions that make its role as a seller of corporate securities to investors possible.
 Those roles include:

-Once the investment banker has established that a client is considering raising equity capital, ECM begins its work.
-ECM's job is to usher corporations through the process.
-For IPOs, for example, the ECM teams are the key hub in determining structure, pricing and and reconciling the clients' objectives with current conditions in the capital markets.
+- Equity capital markets: Once the investment banker has established that a client is considering raising equity capital, ECM begins its work.
+ECM’s job is to usher corporations through the process.
+For IPOs, for example, the ECM teams are the key hub in determining structure, pricing and reconciling the clients’ objectives with current conditions in the capital markets.

-Once a decision to raise capital is made, the sales & trading floor begins its job to contact investors and actually sell the securities.
-The sales & trading function not only works on helping initial debt and equity offerings get subscribed, they are central to the ivnestment bank's intermediary function in secondary capital markets, buying and selling already trading securities on behalf of clients (and sometimes for the bank's own account "prop trading").
+- Sales and trading: Once a decision to raise capital is made, the sales & trading floor begins its job to contact investors and actually sell the securities.
+The sales & trading function not only works on helping initial debt and equity offerings get subscribed, they are central to the investment bank’s intermediary function in secondary capital markets, buying and selling already trading securities on behalf of clients (and sometimes for the bank’s own account “prop trading”).

-Equity research analysts are also known as sell-side research analysts (in contrast to buy side research analysts).
-The sell side research analyst supports the capital raising process as well as sales and trading in general by providing ratings and other hopefully value-adding insights on the firms they cover.
-These insights are communicated directly through the investment bank's sales force and through equity research reports.
-While sell side equity research is supposed to be objective and separated from the investment bank's capital raising activities, questions about the function's inherent conflicts of interest were brought to the fore during the late '90s tech bubble and still linger today.
+- Equity research: Equity research analysts are also known as sell-side research analysts (in contrast to buy side research analysts).
+The sell side research analyst supports the capital raising process as well as sales and trading in general, by providing ratings and other hopefully value-adding insights on the firms they cover.
+These insights are directly communicated through the investment bank’s sales force and through equity research reports.
+While sell side equity research is objective and separated from the investment bank’s capital raising activities, questions about the function’s inherent conflicts of interest were brought to the fore during the late ’90s tech bubble and still linger today.

 Before getting into the specific types of institutional investors, let’s establish whose money these institutional investors are playing with.
 As of 2014, there were $227 trillion in global assets (cash, equity, debt, etc) owned by investors.